0xAquaWolf/0xAquaWolf/readme.md

-# 👋 Hi, I'm 0xAquaWolf
+# 👋 Hi, I'm AquaWolf

-I'm a polymath and senior full-stack software engineer with a passion for building impactful, innovative, consumer-facing products that challenge the status quo.

-Currently I'm an indie hacker upskilling in AI and Web3 by building in public and releasing as many quality apps as humanly possible before the inevitable AI Apocalypse 🤖
+Currently upskilling in AI and Web3 by building in public and releasing as many quality apps as humanly possible before the inevitable AI Apocalypse 🤖

 ---